polterguy/hyper-core/README.md

 choose to store state, in temporary objects, om the server, improving the execution time of your requests from 1.2 seconds, to 0.076 seconds.

-You can also cache things on a per user basis, using the **[p5.web.session]** event instead, but we are now moving into what is borderline in regards to what the scope of this document is, and the scope of learning Hyperlambda in general.
+You can also cache things on a per user basis, using the **[p5.web.session]** event instead, in addition to that for our above example, we could create one **[fork]** lambda object for each Google Translate lookup, wrapped inside of a single **[wait]** lambda, to make all initial 4 requests being executed in asynchronously, etc - But we are now moving into what is borderline in regards to what the scope of this document is, and the scope of learning Hyperlambda in general.
+Hence, that'll be an excersize for you to figure out yourself, if you wish to dive deeper into this subject.

 Just put this at the back of your mind, that Hyper Core can **cache things on the server side, on a per object basis** - And hence arguably, has aninternal _"memcache"_ implementation.